How about them apples?

 There are a lot of things that I would like to have and experience in life.
 Some of my goals (re marriage and children) are more obviously tangible, and other desired accomplishments, perhaps, are what you might find in the realm of cloudy with a moderate chance of happening.
 Growing up, they taught me that I had to be ‘twice as good’ to be good enough and that I should enter a job industry that would allow me to experience as little racial discrimination as possible.
 There was a clear line drawn between what they believed I could do (due to institutionalized racism) and what it would be nice (but basically impossible) for me to achieve in my life.

 On the chance that you might be interested, I decided to list some of my goals with you:

 1. Get married (and have a child or two, a pug, a King Spaniel, and a Beagle/have a happy and loving family unit).

 3. Publish novels

-4. Travel to a new place every year (preferably with my husband and later with kid(s).
+4. Travel to a new place every year (preferably with my husband and later with a child or two).

 5. Adapt one of my books into a screen play